60dimension/IELTS-Vocabularies/Vocabulary03.md

 The road is only one lane wide.

-His company, Soria Natural SA, has become an antrepreneurial success story.
+His company, Soria Natural SA, has become an entrepreneurial success story.

 Dorothea let out a histrionic groan.

 Their natural predators have been killed off.

-At 420 mph the windshield disintegrated.
+At 420 mph, the windshield disintegrated.

-It is first and foremost a trade agreement.
+It is, first and foremost, a trade agreement.

 The men mustered before their clan chiefs.